 Boat owners have a few types of boat floor replacement plywood to choose from.
 The most common are marine and pressure-treated plywood.

 - Marine plywood: This is premium quality plywood specially treated for high humidity environments.
 It offers incredible strength and resilience.
 You can find marine plywood in different colors, patterns, widths, lengths, and thicknesses.
 Still, please be noted that not all marine plywood is waterproof.
-Thus, you must treat it with epoxy, sealing inside and outside to make it completely water-resistant.
+Thus, it would be best if you treated it with epoxy, sealing it inside and outside to make it completely water-resistant.

 2. Marine vinyl or fiberglass flooring

-Despite its durability and resilience, plywood is naturally vulnerable to moisture no matter what treatments are applied.
+Despite its durability and resilience, plywood is naturally vulnerable to moisture regardless of the treatments applied.
 Hence, covering the wood with marine vinyl or fiberglass flooring will help significantly extend its lifespan.

-- Marine vinyl flooring: Marine vinyl is easy to install, clean, and maintain.
+- Marine vinyl flooring: Marine vinyl is easy to install, clean, and maintain by using deck cleaner.
 It is skid-resistant, UV-stabilized, and cost-effective.